iamadai/DataAugumentationForTextToSpeech/README.md

 - If you want to simulate almost all range of ages and genders, the method is userful
 - If you want to enrich prosody related performances, the method is not your expected.

-The method is not train a well-trained large-size AM+Vocoder model, then generate lots of synthsized data.

 # Details